AI Agent Index

 Pros

-• Full autonomous software engineering loop: reads issues, writes code, runs tests, debugs failures, and submits PRs without per-step human direction, handling the complete implementation workflow for well-scoped tasks
+• Full autonomous software engineering loop: reads issues, writes code, runs tests, debugs failures, and submits PRs without per-step human direction.

-• Open source with MIT license and BYOK model support: self-host on your own infrastructure with your choice of Claude, GPT-4o, Gemini, or open-source models, with zero vendor lock-in and full code transparency
+• Open source with MIT license and BYOK model support: self-host on your own infrastructure with your choice of Claude, GPT-4o, Gemini, or open-source models.
+Zero vendor lock-in and full code transparency.

-• 73,700+ GitHub stars and active research community: consistently benchmarked on SWE-bench with published results, giving teams objective performance data not available from most commercial coding agents
+• {{github_stars}} GitHub stars and active research community: consistently benchmarked on SWE-bench with published results, giving teams objective performance data not available from most commercial coding agents.

 Limitations

-• Requires careful task scoping and human review: OpenHands works best on bounded, well-specified issues and can produce incorrect or partial solutions on ambiguous requirements, making unsupervised production deployment risky without strong code review processes
+• Requires careful task scoping and human review: OpenHands works best on bounded, well-specified issues and can produce incorrect or partial solutions on ambiguous requirements.
+Unsupervised production deployment is risky without strong code review processes.

-• Self-hosting adds infrastructure overhead: running OpenHands at team scale requires Docker management, compute provisioning, and API key management that adds operational work compared to fully managed commercial alternatives
+• Self-hosting adds infrastructure overhead: running OpenHands at team scale requires Docker management, compute provisioning, and API key management that adds operational work compared to fully managed commercial alternatives like Devin.

 Cosine